 Nelson Island (aka Isla Nelson, and "Leipzig Island" by Russia) is one of South Shetland Islands (Antarctica).
 Close to the northeast is located King George Island - archipelago's largest (total area 1150 km2 / 444 mi2), on which are almost all of the Antarctic bases (research stations).

-- Nelson Island is uninhabited, and has length 22 km (14 ml) and width 13 km (8 ml).
-The Eco-Nelson research station (maintained by Czech Republic) is on the island.
+The island is uninhabited, with length 22 km (14 mi) and width 13 km (8 mi).
+The Eco-Nelson Station (research base maintained by Czechia) is on the island.

-- Varvara Cove (width of 3,3 km / 2 ml) indents for approx 2 km (1,2 ml) the isle's southwestern coast.
+Varvara Cove (width of 3,3 km / 2 mi) indents for approx 2 km (1,2 mi) the southwestern coast.
 The cove is located northwest of Ross Point and southeast of The Toe point.
 It was named after a Bulgarian village and a seaside resort on the Black Sea (province Burgas).

 The Toe Point marks the Harmony Cove entrance's southern side and the Varvara Cove entrance's northwestern side.
 It is located on the isle's western coast.